 Only abstracts of accepted papers will appear in the workshop proceedings.
 This should allow the simultaneous or subsequent submission of contributed papers to other workshops, conferences or journals.
 If authors so choose, they may include a link to the full version of their paper (if published, e.g., on arXiv, REpeC, SSRN or on a personal web page) in the proceedings.

-The submissions server is now available at this link.
+The paper submission server is now closed.

 Best Paper AwardAlgorithms is sponsoring a Best Paper Award for the conference.
 The award will consist of 500 Swiss Francs.
 The journal is also inviting extended conference papers of MATCH-UP 2019.
 For more information, see the announcement.